You should think about visiting Vietnam is you are into: beaches, hiking, caves, great food, inexpensive, you are flexible, okay with grit/real life.

 Prearranged Car from Hanoi Airport to Hanoi

 Prearranged Car.
 For about the same price with less hassle, pre-arrange pickup with your hotel or a company such as Han Taxi has their prices listed on their site for a car and it is close to what a cab would be.
-Another company that has good recommendations is Hanoi Airport Transfer.
-Both of these are charging by the car which, for the cheapest car, is for 3 or 4 seats.
+You are charged by the car which, for the cheapest car, is for 3 or 4 seats.

 Cheapest Method from Hanoi Airport to Hanoi